Lindenwood University: Greek life

 The modern era of the Greek system at Lindenwood began in 1992, when the college announced that two sororities and three fraternities would be established on campus.
 Today, there are numerous fraternities and sororities on campus.
 There is, however, no Greek housing on campus.
 Each social fraternity/sorority currently has dormitory rooms reserved for brothers or sisters who wish to live together.

 Student media and publications

 Lindenwood University has a number of student media outlets that serve the campus and surrounding communities of St. Charles County.
-The official student magazine The Legacy.
-The magazine is published once a month.
-The university hosts a student-operated educational cable station, known as LUTV.
+The official student magazine, The Legacy, is published once a month.

+The university hosts a student-operated educational cable station, LUTV.
 It is available on Charter Cable and on AT&T U-Verse throughout Greater St. Louis, as well as streaming live online.
-LUTV runs educational and cultural, and LU athletic programming and serves as a learning experience for communications students.
-89.1 The Wood is KCLC, an FCC-licensed college radio station broadcasting in the St. Louis Metro Area.
-The station is student-operated and offers music, news, sports, and specialty programs.
-The Wood broadcasts from the KCLC studio in the Spellmann Student Center.
+LUTV runs educational, cultural, and LU athletic programming, and serves as a learning experience for communications students.

+89.1 The Wood is KCLC, an FCC-licensed college radio station broadcasting in the St. Louis metro area.